Best Smart Litter Boxes: Self Cleaning Picks for 2025

 2. PetSafe ScoopFree Ultra

 PetSafe ScoopFree Ultra is the easiest to live with if you want minimal cleaning.
 Disposable crystal trays absorb moisture and trap ammonia smell, and the rake moves solids after a delay so your cat has exited.
-The counter shows total visits, which can be helpful for single cat homes because it provides a quick baseline of normal.
-If you see more visits and smaller clumps, open our fountain adoption guide for picky cats and consider quieter pumps or sound-dampening pads to encourage drinking.
-If you need a full odor playbook, check the placement and filter tips in Smart Litter Box Troubleshooting.
+The counter shows total visits, which gives single cat homes a quick baseline.
+If you see more visits with smaller clumps, try our fountain adoption tips.
+For specs and tray handling, see PetSafe’s product resources.

 PetSafe ScoopFree Ultra